Should you use the competition’s brand name in your content to get more traffic?

 There are more complex levels of branded keyword usage that aren’t as obvious and the potential results are not as clear.

 These are the questions that didn’t have clear answers to.
-We were determined to get answers.
+We were determined to get answers, and keyword research and the related data, provided the answers to that query.

 How we conducted the study